SOUTH CAROLINA

 What Happened

-Senate Democratic leader Brad Hutto moved to table the amendment, a procedural step that would have killed it outright.
-That motion failed on a recorded vote of 26–17.
-Seven senators identified as Republicans — including Senate President Thomas Alexander, Chip Campsen, Ronnie Cromer, Michael Gambrell, Carlisle Kennedy, Luke Rankin, and Danny Verdin — joined Democrats in voting to kill the proposal, but were outvoted.
+Democrat Senate leader Brad Hutto moved to table the amendment.
+That procedural motion failed 26-17, with seven Republicans joining Democrats in opposition.
+Senate President Thomas Alexander, Chip Campsen, Ronnie Cromer, Michael Gambrell, Carlisle Kennedy, Luke Rankin, and Danny Verdin voted against advancing the proposal.

 By the Numbers